Alcohol in skin care

 The term "alcohol" refers to a group of organic compounds that have a vast range of forms and uses in cosmetics.
 There are good alcohols and bad alcohols, as we explain below.

 When fats and oils are chemically reduced, they become a group of less-dense alcohols called fatty alcohols that can have emollient properties or can become detergent cleansing agents.
 In some benign forms, they are glycols used as humectants that help deliver ingredients into skin.

 When alcohols have low molecular weights they can be drying and irritating.
-The alcohols to be concerned about in skin-care products are ethanol, denatured alcohol, ethyl alcohol, methanol, benzyl alcohol (when it’s among the main ingredients), isopropyl alcohol, and SD alcohol, which can be extremely drying and irritating to skin, as well as capable of generating free radical damage and disrupting skin's protective barrier.
+The alcohols to be concerned about in skin-care products are ethanol, denatured alcohol, ethyl alcohol, methanol, isopropyl alcohol, SD alcohol and benzyl alcohol (when it’s among the main ingredients; tiny amounts aren't a problem).
+These types of alcohol can be extremely drying and irritating to skin, as well as capable of generating free radical damage and disrupting skin's protective barrier.

 When these ingredients are at the top of an ingredient list it is problematic for all skin types; when they are at the end of an ingredient list, there isn't enough concentration present to be considered a problem for skin.